 William Tyree was born 4 August 1839 in Scott County, Virginia to James Tyree and Elizabeth Hall.
 He first married Ellen/Eleanor Forgey, daughter of Archibald Forgey and Eleanor Roller 2 August 1859, probably also in Scott County.
 Ellen died 18 October 1878 in Rockcastle County, Kentucky.
 William then married Sarah Jane McLemore on 2 August 1879, still in Rockcastle County.
 Sarah was the younger sister of William’s son-in-law William McLemore.
 Shortly after that William and Sarah moved to Crawford County, Indiana where they are found in the 1880 census with three of the eight children from William’s marriage to Ellen and the first of what would be nine children of Sarah.
 William died in Crawford County 4 November 1911 and is buried in Goodman Ridge Cemetery.
 His stone reads Wm.
 Tyree, Co.
 G, 14 Ky.
 Cav.

 My mother, Verlie Ahlemann Harvey, spent a lot of time with her grandmother Lou E. Tyree Sowder, daughter of William and Ellen.
 Grandma Sowder was only ten when her mother died, but she had talked with her enough to have some family stories.
-One was that when they moved to Kentucky Ellen had to drive the wagon and William had to hid in the woods whenever anyone came near because he was trying to avoid fighting in the Civil War.
+One was that when they moved to Kentucky Ellen had to drive the wagon and William had to hide in the woods by the side of the road whenever anyone came near.
+He was trying to avoid fighting in the Civil War.
 When I started getting interested in genealogy back in the 1970’s Mom got in touch with some of the children from the “second marriage” that still lived in Crawford County.
 They directed her to Goodman Ridge Cemetery and the 14th KY grave marker.
 And their story was that he had gone to Kentucky, signed up and fought with the Union Army, but threw his gun down and headed home when he heard the war was over.
 Thus no discharge and no pension.

 Years passed and I still didn’t have an answer that was at all satisfactory.
 I debated with a researcher from the “second marriage” about our differing perspectives without resolution.
 Then one day I had an email from him.
 He had been browsing one of Ancestry’s new databases, General Correspondence of the Record and Pension Office and found this: